 There are two primary types of heating systems used in the asphalt industry.
 The first of the two is the fuel heating system, and the second is the electrical heating system.
-They are both extremely different and must be handled with care to ensure operations run smoothly.
+They are both extremely different and require careful handling to ensure operations run smoothly.
 The fuel heating system has been used for many years and is heavily reliant on diesel and gasoline.
 They use fire and extreme heat to produce results and maintain asphalt temperature.

 Fuel oriented heating systems find it difficult to accurately judge the temperature of asphalt, and the time in which it takes to heat the asphalt can be much longer than anticipated.
-With that being said there have also been concerns regarding the environment.
+There are also some concerns regarding the environment.
 Fuel oriented heating methods use up a lot of fossil fuels, which in turn release harmful emission substances that are dangerous for the environment.
 As you can see there are various problems regarding this method of asphalt heating.

-The use of electrical heating systems, much like circulation heating, allows for industry professionals to get the same job done without compromising the environment and the precious fuels that we have left.
+The use of electrical heating systems, much like circulation heating, allows for industry professionals to complete the same job without compromising the environment and the precious fuels that we have left.
 They make use of high powered electric heaters that produce the same amount of heat that is required to heat asphalt appropriately.
 The best part about using an electric circulation heater is that they can heat asphalt at a consistent rate.
-That means they are extremely accurate, much more so than the fuel generated heaters that had trouble controlling heat temperature.
+That means they are extremely accurate, much more so than fossil fuel heaters which have trouble controlling heat temperature.

-Another major difference between the two kinds of heating systems is the way they go about with the actual heating process.
-Industrial process heating with electric heaters typically use direct heating methods.
+Another major difference between the two kinds of heating systems is the way they go about the actual heating process.
+Industrial process heating with electric heaters typically uses direct heating methods.
 The heating elements come in contact with the product and directly heat it.
-Makes sure that there is little or no heat loss since most of the heat produced is directly added to the product itself.
+This ensures that there is little or no heat loss since most of the heat produced is directly added to the product itself.

 The benefit of having an electric heater is that they can heat product much quicker than traditional fuel oriented heaters.
 Another major difference between the two heating systems is the way in which they go about heating the asphalt.
 Electric heaters use direct heating methods, which means once the heating elements come in contact with the product they will begin heating it.
 This is a significant improvement from the old way of doing things.

 The emphasis on the environment and the safety of vehicles that transport bitumen, the use of electric heaters on the direct fired tanks is normal.
-The use of electric heaters and the insulation of the tank mean that the tank has a high thermal efficiency.
+The use of electric heaters and the insulation of the tank mean that the tank has high thermal efficiency.
 Direct fired tanks are ideal for keeping heat within the product.
-These tanks can be found attached to circulation or any other type of electric heater.
+These tanks attach directly to the electric heater.

 Let’s talk about direct fired tanks, which are important heating systems.
 They are typically used when the storage heating requirements are inadequate, the asphalt needs to be heated before use, or when the distance to transport the asphalt is more than the amount of time needed to keep heat intact.
 The use of direct fired tanks is best for small asphalt plants.
 The need for industrial process heating in these plants will not be in high demand since there may be one or two storage tanks for asphalt.

-Despite having a plethora of advantages, some of them are not well suited for larger PMAC plants.
+Despite having a plethora of advantages, some of them are ideal for larger PMAC plants.
 The larger the plant, the greater the need for heating.
-In addition, there is need for the heater to be able to heat other subsidiary products that complete the assortment of asphalt.
+In addition, there is a need for the heater to be able to heat other subsidiary products that complete the assortment of asphalt.
 Heating other components is a task almost impossible for direct fired tanks.
 They can only do so with the help of multiple scavenger heating coils or booster heaters.

 Another disadvantage of the direct fired tanks that make use of burners is that there is very little space for the heat to affect the asphalt.
 This means that the recovery rate of temperature in these heaters is 1 to 3 degrees Fahrenheit per hour.
 Accordingly direct fired tanks, circulation heaters have a larger surface area to heat.
-The heating element is immersed in the asphalt allowing it to be heated thoroughly from within without heat loss.
+The heating element is immersed in the asphalt allowing for thorough heating from within without heat loss.